minhhoit/yacms/docs/configuration.rst

 Configuration
 =============

-Mezzanine provides a central system for defining settings within your project and applications that can then be edited by admin users.
+Yacms provides a central system for defining settings within your project and applications that can then be edited by admin users.
-The package :mod:`mezzanine.conf` contains the models for storing editable settings in the database as well as the functions for registering and loading these settings throughout your project.
+The package :mod:`Yacms.conf` contains the models for storing editable settings in the database as well as the functions for registering and loading these settings throughout your project.